 - Milestones—A $1,000 incentive for each SEM milestones that you reach.

 - Education—Incentives for completing certifications, and access to additional resources and training.

 - Employee engagement is an important part of SEM.
 Use the Power to Save notes, handout and posters to educate your staff on basic energy-saving practices.

 - Download the Commercial Strategic Energy Management Guide to learn more.

-- Watch these videos to learn how organizations are putting SEM to work in their facilities.
+- Watch the videos below to learn how organizations are putting SEM to work in their facilities.